Scraping web pages with Julia and the HTTP and Gumbo packages

 Let’s say we want to get the status code of https://example.com/.
 This is a working page, which therefore has the status code of 200.

-To do this, we’ll have Julia visit the url above and assign it to the variable example_com:
+To do this, we’ll have Julia visit the url above and assign it to a variable r, like this:

 Now we can trivially get the status code: